oisdk/site/drafts/probability-n-ways.markdown

     deriving (Functor,Foldable)
 ```

 We'll say the left-hand-choice has chance $p$, and the right-hand $1-p$.
-The
+Then,
-actual prob type itself is:
+you just wrap it in the free monad:

 ```haskell
 type Prob = Free Choose
 ```

-The monad instance is free, and support comes from the
+And you already have a monad instance.
+Support comes from the
 [`Foldable`{.haskell}](http://hackage.haskell.org/package/base-4.11.1.0/docs/Data-Foldable.html#v:toList)
-instance (also free):
+instance:

 ```haskell
 import Data.Foldable